silinternational/scheduled-codeship-build/README.md

 ### Codeship

 Codeship uses an ordinary username and password with HTTP Basic Authentication for API access.
-When the username or password changes, simply update the correct fields in 1Password.
-Reference the codeship-services.yml file to find the name of the vault, item, and field to use.
+When the username or password changes, simply update the `codeship_username` or `codeship_password` variables in Terraform Cloud and create/apply a new plan.